-In the midst of his cinematic debut in Avengers: Infinity War, lets talk about Thanos first.
+The obvious first answer, due to Avengers: Infinity War and Endgame, lets talk about Thanos first.
 According to his origins in the comics, Thanos was born on Titan, the largest moon orbiting Saturn; closer to Earth than you’d think.
 He grew up to be a well mannered and intellectual student of science, though he continuously pondered about death, but feared killing.
 His life changed when he was convinced by a mysterious girl to enter a cave with his friends.
 They were separated and his friends were killed by cave-dwelling creatures.
 Distraught, he found the mysterious woman who urged him to take revenge on the creatures and slaughter them all, which he did, overcoming his fear of killing.
 He grew smarter and would perform experiments on animals and people that he would kill, all to appease this mysterious girl.
 However, the final straw was when he killed his own mother.
 He swore off his killing and left Titan.
 While traveling the cosmos he would find a mate to marry, yet abandon them and the child they bore each time as he jumped from planet to planet.
 He was then confronted space pirates who drove Thanos to the point where he slaughtered them all.
 He then returned to Titan in secret and met the mysterious girl who then revealed herself as the personification of Death.
 She told him to become a god; the most powerful destroyer to kill trillions.
 So he went from planet to planet, killing his numerous children and razing the civilizations they were born into, all the while acquiring new powers.
 His quest led him to forge the Infinity Gauntlet and acquire all of the Infinity Stones so that he could kill half of the universe so that Death would fall in love with him.

 Kang The Conqueror